 The “José Vasconcelos” World Award of Education is granted to a renowned educator, an authority in the field of teaching, or someone who has brought about visionary development in education policy.
 Through his/her work, the individual or team should have had a significantly positive influence on the quality and reach of teaching and learning in our society.

-The qualifying jury is formed by several members of the Interdisciplinary Committee and a group of distinguished educators.
+The qualifying jury is formed of several members of the Interdisciplinary Committee and a group of distinguished educators.

-The World Award of Education grants a Diploma, a Commemorative medal, and 10,000 U$ dollars.
+The World Award of Education grants a Diploma, a Commemorative medal, and an Award Cheque.